emqx/emqx-docs/en_US/configuration/listener.md

 where, <!--did not add the dashboard UI as here is a much simplified version-->

-- `listeners.tcp.default` is to enable the listener.
+- `listeners.tcp.default` is to enable the listener, and here `default` is the name of the listener, you can change it to your own listener name.
   - `bind` is to set the IP address and port of the listener, here it will listen to all incoming traffic from any IP address on port `1883`.
   - `max_connection` is to set the maximum number of concurrent connections allowed by the listener; default value: `infinity`.